Locations:

 • 259 milligrams of potassium

-One of the main reasons people avoid shrimp is because it’s high in cholesterol.
+One of the main reasons people avoid shrimp is that it’s high in cholesterol.
 But Crtalic-Lowther says that’s not something to be worried about as long as you’re eating shrimp in moderation.

 “Although shrimp is high in dietary cholesterol, studies have shown it doesn’t always have the largest effect on blood cholesterol for a majority of the population,” she shares.
 “Shrimp is low in saturated fat, and saturated fats are the biggest drivers of rising cholesterol.”